jake-mullins/image-hash/README.md

 All modules derive from abstract noise::module::Module, so I can use it as a placeholder.
 OOP is kinda sick

 I oughtta take out the const generator, 'tis kinda cringe, but it still works effectively

+Probably could make a recursive function for the generators